'Don't look!': Mexican town shudders as quake strikes again

 "Our lives can change in minutes, in seconds," she said.

-(Reporting by Julia Love; additional reporting by David Alire Garcia Editing by Dave Graham and Tom Brown)
+(Reporting by Julia Love; additional reporting by David Alire Garcia Editing by Dave Graham, Tom Brown and Lincoln Feast.)

 ((Julia.Love@thomsonreuters.com, @byJuliaLove; 52 (55) 5282-7131;))